SOTL and DBER Learning Community

 - Share their results with colleagues by presenting or facilitating a session at a Drake Institute-coordinated event to discuss the project or report results of the implementation.

 - Each participant will receive $1,000 for professional development, teaching, or research support.
-Payment will occur at end of LC (June 2021).
-Participants must significantly participate in LC activities in order to obtain compensation, as defined by the LC, facilitator, in consultation with the Drake Institute.
+Payment will occur at end of LC (Summer 2023).
+Participants must significantly participate in LC activities in order to obtain compensation, as defined by the LC facilitator, in consultation with the Drake Institute.

 - Participants will propose a budget to the facilitator.
 The funds may be used for any expenditure that relates to the project or relevant professional development.
 Funds for capital purchases is will require special approval.

 Selection Process and Criteria

 All Ohio State faculty and associated faculty including tenured, tenure-track, clinical, teaching and practice, adjunct and lecturers who are ≥ 75% appointment and regularly teaching at Ohio State main or regional campuses are eligible.
 Graduate and undergraduate students are not eligible to apply.
-Up to eight participants will be selected from all applicants.
+Up to ten participants will be selected from all applicants.

 - Applications will be reviewed by a steering committee for the Drake Institute.
 Consideration will be given to the quality of the proposed project, the diversity of this faculty cohort (e.g., discipline, position, campus), and commitment to being a member of a community.
 Decisions will be made jointly by the committee and the Drake Institute.

 SoTL and DBER Learning Community Calendar